-- 1. If there is more than one routing region in a single workload, create a CICS system group of those routing regions, using the System group definitions view (CSYSGRP object). - 2.
-Create a CICS system group of the target regions to which the routing regions can route transactions, using the System group definitions view (CSYSGRP object).
-This group could include every CICS system in the CICSplex. - 3.
-Create one workload specification for each workload in the CICSplex, using the Workload specifications view (WLMSPEC object).
-In the workload specification, specify the name of the target system group as the target scope value, and identify which algorithm is to be used for workload balancing. - 4.
-Associate the single routing region, or the routing system group, with the workload specification.
-(Remember that you can have multiple workloads in single CICSplex, but that a routing region or group of routing regions can belong to only one active workload specification at a time.)
+- 1. If there is more than one routing region in a single workload, create a CICS system group of those routing regions, using the CICS system group (CSYSGRP) object. - 2.
+Create a CICS system group of the target regions to which the routing regions can route transactions, again using CSYSGRP.
+This group could include every CICS system in the CICSplex - 3.
+Create one workload specification for each workload in the CICSplex, using the workload management specification (WLMSPEC) object.
+In the workload specification: - a.
+Specify the name of the target system group as the target scope value. - b.
+Identify which routing algorithm to use for workload routing.
+You can use one of the following algorithms: - QUEUE - LNQUEUE